To outsource or not to outsource

-As a fund manager, particularly a start-up, it is important to consider the skillset of the current directors/members and employees.
+As a fund manager, particularly a start-up, it is important to consider the skillset of your current directors/members and employees.
 Bookkeeping and accountancy experience are essential if you plan to keep your accountancy function in-house.
-A basic checklist to assess the team’s accounting expertise could include the following:
+A basic checklist to assess the team’s accounting expertise could include:

 - Knowledge and experience of accountancy software

 - Relevant bookkeeping experience

 - Basic knowledge of accountancy standards and applying these correctly

 If you conclude that there is a gap in experience or knowledge in any of these areas, then outsourcing that function would be sensible.

 Do you have internal resource available?

 Start-up fund managers tend to opt for the ‘lean’ cost approach initially, until the fund provides sufficient management and performance fees.
 This usually results in the team ‘wearing many hats’ and fulfilling several different roles.
 It is worth assessing your team’s capacity for accounting tasks or if outsourcing could free up resource for other tasks allowing for the manager's needs to ‘get on with their day job’.